How to Become a Freelance Writer (A Guide by One that Makes $200,000+/Yr)

 Perhaps the best way to launch or up-level your freelance writing career is to invest in yourself.
 There are two main ways to invest in your new writing career.

 Time: This one is a given.
-As with any new skill — especially one you want to make money with — you should plan to spend a significant amount of time researching, reading, and improving your writing.
+As with any new skill — especially one you want to make a decent amount of money with — you should plan to spend a significant amount of time researching, reading, and improving your writing.

 Money: Another option for investing in yourself as a freelance writer is to pay for training, such as an online course or personal coach.
 This can help you make more money writing in the long term.